How To Get a Job in Germany as an Indian?

 • To have a job in Germany that matches your qualifications, with an annual gross salary of at least 56,400 EUR (2022).

-Germany has a significant shortage in some occupations, that’s why for such professions, the required salary is 43,992 EUR (2022).
-This applies, for example, to doctors, engineers, but also to natural scientists, mathematicians, and IT specialists.
+Germany has a significant shortage in some occupations, which is why,, for such professions, the required salary is 43,992 EUR (2022).
+This applies, for example, to doctors and engineers, but also to natural scientists, mathematicians, and IT specialists.

 After 33 Months of residence holder EU Blue Card could receive a settlement permit.
 It doesn’t have a limitation on the duration of stay.
 If you can prove German language skills (B2) earlier, a settlement permit can already be obtained after 21 months.

-As you can see, Germany is one of the best counties for immigrants, where a settlement permit can be received much faster and easier compared to other places.
+As you can see, Germany is one of the best countries for immigrants, where a settlement permit can be received much faster and easier than elsewhere.

 Benefits of EU Blue Card